gohugoio/hugoDocs/content/en/templates/new-templatesystem-overview.md

 ## Changes to template lookup order

 We have consolidated the template lookup so it works the same across all [template types][].
-The previous setup was very hard to understand and had a massive number of variants.
+The previous setup was difficult to understand and had a massive number of variants.
 The new setup aims to feel natural with few surprises.

 The identifiers used in the template weighting, in order of importance, are: